-Cicada “singing” can be heard for up to ½ mile away, making cicadas the loudest of any other insect in the U.S.
+Males make loud, shrill calls that some residents find annoying.
+Cicada “singing” can be heard for up to 1/2 mile away, making cicadas the loudest of any other insect in the U.S.

 The first step in a cicada treatment program is to understand the behavior of the pest cicadas and to know whether the insect is an annual or periodical cicada.
 Your pest management professional will conduct an inspection and, based on his or her findings, will prepare the cicada treatment plan.

 Chemical treatments generally are not required for use on homeowner properties.
 Since cicadas complete their nymphal stage in the ground, emerge and become adults who live for only about 2-4 weeks, soil treatment with chemicals is usually not worthwhile unless cicadas are active in a commercial orchard or ornamental plant nursery.